zquestz/plank-reloaded/README.md

 If running indicators (the glow effect showing active applications) don't appear after logging in, this is typically caused by bamfdaemon not starting properly with systemd.

 **Solution:** Manually add bamfdaemon to your startup applications.
-The path is typically `/usr/lib/x86_64-linux-gnu/bamf/bamfdaemon`.
+Common paths include:

+- `/usr/lib/x86_64-linux-gnu/bamf/bamfdaemon`
+- `/usr/lib/bamf/bamfdaemon`

 ### Plank sensitivity extends too far in IceWM?